Virgin Atlantic Logo

 Significant changes were made to enhance the brand’s visual identity in the latest update to the Virgin Atlantic logo.
 The traditional company name has been supplemented with the brand name, which has increased its recognition and drawn more attention to the brand itself.

-The inscription itself underwent noticeable changes, becoming significantly thinner and acquiring an effect of lightness and airiness.
+The inscription itself underwent noticeable changes, becoming significantly thinner and taking on a light, airy effect.
 This new font conveys a sense of dynamism and speed, key characteristics for an airline dedicated to providing fast and comfortable flights.

-The positioning of the keel-sail has changed.
-It has now moved to the upper right corner of the logo and decreased in size.
+The keel-sail’s position has changed.
+It has now moved to the upper-right corner of the logo and has decreased in size.
 This relocation shifts the focus of visual perception, emphasizing the inscription rather than the image of the sail.
 The keel plays an important role, highlighting the company’s field of activity and its commitment to the aviation industry.

 The visual impact is enhanced by the keel raised into the air, creating an association with an airplane soaring into the sky.